What Is Stellar?

 If the IBM and KlickEx partnerships weren’t enough to impress you, Deloitte, Parkway Projects, and Tempo have started building services on Stellar’s network.

-Between these companies using Stellar for real-world adoption, its official partnerships, and the vision Stellar has for the future of currency exchange, we’re excited to see what 2018 and beyond has in store for the layman’s Ripple.
-We won’t tell you to put your life-savings into it, but it’s worth getting to know.
+Between these companies using Stellar for real-world adoption, its official partnerships, and the vision Stellar has for the future of currency exchange, we’re excited to see what the next few years have in store for the layman’s Ripple.
+We won’t tell you to put your money into it, but it’s worth getting to know.

 Editor’s Note: This article was updated by Steven Buchko on 1.10.2019 to reflect the recent changes of the project.